How to Prevent Lawyer Ethics Violations When Using ChatGPT

 The Future of Lawyers is AI-Powered

-ChatGPT has the potential to provide a myriad of benefits for lawyers and law firms in general.
-Utilizing ChatGPT and other generative AI tools can help with legal tasks such as simple research projects, discovery, and content writing.
+ChatGPT and other AI chatbots have the potential to provide a myriad of benefits for lawyers and law firms in general.
+Utilizing ChatGPT and other generative AI tools can help with legal tasks such as drafting legal documents, legal templates, preparing case outlines, automating document review / contract review, and even generating effective ChatGPT prompts for discovery or analysis.

 Using ChatGPT Has Ethical Implications